Safety in CHSLDs | Ottawa launches public consultation

 The tabling of a bill on this subject is also a condition of the agreement reached by the Liberals and the New Democrats.
 This agreement provides for the NDP to support the Liberals in key votes in the House of Commons, allowing the minority government to remain in place until 2025, provided that some of its priority files progress in Ottawa.

-The office of the federal Minister of Health, Jean-Yves Duclos, did not want to specify the exact moment of the tabling of the bill, but it could be done as early as this fall.
+The office of the federal Minister of Health, Jean-Yves Duclos, did not want to specify the exact moment of the tabling of the bill, but it might be done as early as this fall.

 Earlier this year, two expert panels presented new standards to improve health, safety and infection prevention in long-term care facilities.